vectara/vectara-docs/www/docs/console-ui/corpus_setup_default_read_access.md

 ---
 id: corpus-default-read-access
-title: Configuring default read access to a corpus
+title: Configure Default Read Access to a Corpus
+sidebar_label: Configure Default Read Access
 ---

 Sometimes, you’ll want to make a corpus searchable by any authenticated user.